 One of Australia’s most spectacular drives, the Great Ocean Road is famous for scenic views, charming seaside towns and villages and – of course – the Twelve Apostles.
 Driving the Great Ocean Road is one of the best road trips in Australia.

 - Gazing out at the 12 Apostles of course!
-These are the most famous landmark along the coast – if not across Victoria
+This the most famous landmark along the coast – if not across Victoria

 - Visiting Loch Ard Gorge and learning about the tragic history of this area